blakadder/tx-ultimate/README.md

 ## Functions

+Quick and dirty skeleton driver.
+All touch events are reported to a RESULT topic.
+There's a beginning of a command interface which will be expanded to have calibration of the touch channels.

 Touch panel is divided into 10 vertical segments or channels.
 It has the following events:
 - touch event with position - triggers on each touch